BNY (BK)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, BNY grew its revenue at a sluggish 3.4% compounded annual growth rate.
-This was below our standard for the financials sector and is a tough starting point for our analysis.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Regrettably, BNY’s revenue grew at a tepid 4.7% compounded annual growth rate over the last five years.
+This fell short of our benchmark for the financials sector and is a rough starting point for our analysis.

 6. Advisory, Servicing, and Other Fees

-BNY’s fees have grown at an annual rate of 4.1% over the last five years, worse than the broader financials industry but faster than its total revenue.
-This tells us its advisory and servicing operations helped top-line performance.
-When analyzing BNY’s fees over the last two years, we can see that growth accelerated to 5.6% annually.
+BNY’s fees have grown at an annual rate of 4.6% over the last five years, worse than the broader financials industry and mirrored its total revenue.
+When analyzing BNY’s fees over the last two years, we can see that growth accelerated to 6.8% annually.

-In Q3, BNY’s fees were $2.55 billion.
-This print was 8.4% higher than the same quarter last year.
+In Q4, BNY’s fees were $2.61 billion.
+This print was 9.4% higher than the same quarter last year.

 7. Pre-Tax Profit Margin